-A set of sample/paper questionnaires that demonstrate the layout of the questions, as described in the Table of Indicators, are also provided for the instrument, as a guide to the user.
-The sample questionnaires may also serve as a guide for data collection using paper-based questionnaires.
-However, to facilitate 1) the use of automated analytical software for the assignment of cause of death, and 2) the comparison of the responses across VA studies, all data (regardless of data collection method) should be entered into a database following the instructions provided in Section 4.8.2.
+A set of sample/paper questionnaires that demonstrate the layout of the questions, as described in the Table of Indicators, are also provided for training purposes, as a guide to the user.
+If using paper- based data collection, to facilitate (1) the use of automated analytical software for the assignment of cause of death, and (2) the comparison of the responses across VA studies, all data (regardless of data collection method) should be entered into a database following the instructions provided in Section 4.8.2.
 It is especially important to retain the variable IDs as defined in the Table of Indicators.